-Description The subject property comprises a purpose built second floor flat within a four storey tenement flat.
-At the time of our inspection the property was owner occupied, fully furnished and the floors were covered throughout.
-Accommodation Entrance Hall, Living Room, Kitchen, Bedroom, Box Room and Bathroom with WC Gross internal floor area (m2) 81 or thereby Neighbourhood and location The subjects are situated within the established residential area of similar style properties lying to the south west of Edinburgh city centre and convenient for all local amenities.
-Age 1900 or thereby Weather Wet Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Description The subject property comprises a purpose built second floor flat within a 4 storey and basement tenement block.
+Accommodation Entrance Hall, open plan Livingroom/Kitchen, Bedroom, WC compartment and separate Shower Room Gross internal floor area (m2) 35 or thereby Neighbourhood and location The subjects are situated within the established residential area of Stockbridge, lying to the north of Edinburgh city centre and being convenient for all local amenities.
+Age 1871 Weather Dry and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Masonry chimney stacks present.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is timber pitched and overlaid in slates.
+No inspection of any roof void was possible at the time of inspection.